 The Story of the Worst Horse

-Pema Chödrön, Buddhist nun and author, tells the story of the worst horse in her book The Wisdom of No Escape.
+Pema Chödrön, a Buddhist nun and author, tells the story of the worst horse in her book The Wisdom of No Escape

 In one of the Buddha’s Discourses, he talks about the four kinds of horses; the excellent horse, the good horse, the poor horse, and the really bad horse.
 The excellent horse, according to the sutra, moves before the whip even touches its back; just the shadow of the whip or the slightest sound from the driver is enough to make the horse move.
 The good horse runs at the lightest touch of the whip on its back.
 The poor horse doesn’t go until it feels pain, and the very bad horse doesn’t budge until the pain penetrates the marrow of its bones.